 - Choose a base: 3/4 cup yoghurt (eg Meredith Sheeps milk) or home-made kefir (or coconut water, coconut milk, coconut yogurt for dairy-free smoothie)

-- Choose a natural sweetener: ½ banana or 1-2 dates or a 2 teaspoons of raw honey.
+- Choose a natural sweetener: ½ banana or 1-2 dates or 1-2 teaspoons of raw honey or maple syrup.
 These would not be necessary with coconut water which is already quite sweet.

-- Protein booster: 1 tablespoon of frozen or refrigerated home-made gelatinous beef bone broth (tip: freeze beef broth in ice-cube trays and add 1 ice-cube per smoothie or buy my frozen beef broth cubes).
-If home-made beef broth not available, then 1 tbsp Collagen Hydrolysate (plain or Peruvian Superfood blend) sold at Broth Bar & Larder or online at GPA Wholefoods or GelPro)
+- Protein booster: 1 tablespoon of frozen or refrigerated home-made gelatinous beef bone broth (tip: freeze beef broth in ice-cube trays and add 1 ice-cube per smoothie or buy my frozen beef broth cubes or frozen beef broth & spinach cubes if not eating green separately).
+If home-made beef broth not available, then 1 tbsp Collagen Hydrolysate (plain or Peruvian Superfood blend) sold at Broth Bar & Larder or online at GPA Wholefoods or GelPro).

-- Add extra optional nutrient-density: 2 teaspoons shaved raw frozen livers, ½-1 tbsp extra virgin cold pressed coconut oil, 1-2 raw egg yolks (if not eating eggs separately)
+- Add extra optional nutrient-density: 2 teaspoons shaved raw frozen livers, ½-1 tbsp extra virgin cold pressed coconut oil or Brain Octane Oil, 1-2 raw egg yolks (if not eating eggs separately).

 - Choose a flavour: